A robust and adaptive MPC formulation for Gaussian process models: Introduction

-The development of GP-MPC formulations has seen a lot of progress in recent years, including tailored numerical algorithms ~\cite{polcz2023efficient,lahr2023zero,lahr_l4acados_2024} and experimental applications to different robots~\cite{ostafew2016robust,carron2019data,kabzan2019learning,torrente2021data}.
-Despite the demonstrated empirical success, these methods largely fail to provide theoretical guarantees on constraint satisfaction, see the review papers~\cite{hewing2020learning,scampicchio2025gaussian} for a detailed discussion.
-Existing GP-MPC approaches entail: \begin{itemize} \item Moment-based approximations~\cite{girard2002gaussian,hewing2019cautious}, which lack theoretical guarantees; \item Sampling-based approximations~\cite{prajapat2024towards,as2024actsafe,prajapat2025sampling}, which come with a high computational demand; \item Multi-step GP models~\cite{maddalena2021kpc,pfefferkorn2022exact,huang2023robust}, which are data-inefficient and computationally demanding~\cite{kohler2022state}; \item Robust MPC techniques using sequential propagation~\cite{koller2018learning,cao2023safe,cao2025optimistic,polver2025robust}, which can be conservative. \end{itemize} We are particularly interested in sequential robust propagation techniques, as they can yield strong theoretical guarantees and computationally efficient implementations.
+We are particularly interested in sequential robust propagation techniques, as they can yield strong theoretical guarantees and computationally efficient implementations.
 Specifically, they combine high-probability error bounds for GP regression~\cite{chowdhury2017kernelized,fiedler2021practical} with robust MPC~(RMPC) techniques, which sequentially predict robust reachable sets~\cite{houska2019robust}.
-While such \RMPC{} approaches have been proposed in~\cite{koller2018learning,cao2023safe,cao2025optimistic,polver2025robust}, they can be prohibitively conservative: \cite{cao2023safe,cao2025optimistic}~utilize interval arithmetics to sequentially predict boxes and \cite{polver2025robust} predicts balls using Lipschitz continuity of the dynamics.
+While such \RMPC{} approaches have been proposed in~\cite{koller2018learning,cao2025optimistic,polver2025robust}, they can be prohibitively conservative: \cite{cao2025optimistic}~utilize interval arithmetics to sequentially predict boxes and \cite{polver2025robust} predicts balls using Lipschitz continuity of the dynamics.
 These approaches often lead to exponentially growing reachable sets, even for stable linear systems. \cite{koller2018learning} sequentially optimizes ellipsoidal reachable sets using linearized dynamics.
 However, the accumulating linearization error can also lead to an exponential growth of the reachable set; see also the numerical comparison in Section~\ref{sec:numerical_example}.
-Overall, existing \RMPC{} approaches~\cite{koller2018learning,cao2023safe,cao2025optimistic,polver2025robust} are often overly conservative, are not compatible with online model updates, or cannot ensure recursive feasibility.
+Overall, existing \RMPC{} approaches~\cite{koller2018learning,cao2025optimistic,polver2025robust} are often overly conservative, are not compatible with online model updates, or cannot ensure recursive feasibility.